-Desogen is an estrogen/progestin combination.
-It works by preventing the release of eggs from the ovaries.
-It also changes the cervical mucosa to prevent the sperm from reaching the egg and changes the lining of the uterus to prevent a fertilized egg from implanting in the uterus.
+Desogen is a combination progesterone and estrogen birth control pill.
+It works by preventing ovulation.
+It may also change the cervical mucus to prevent the sperm from reaching the egg and change the lining of the uterus to prevent a fertilized egg from implanting in the uterus.

 Do NOT use Desogen if: